Mom Entrepreneurs: Starting a Business While Prepping for Parenthood

 #2: Get Business Admin Work Out of the Way Before Baby Arrives

 Formally setting up a business requires you to file some legal paperwork.
 Get this out of the way before your little one arrives.
 Setting up a limited liability company offers many advantages, from more streamlined tax filing to personal liability protection.
 Check your state's LLC regulations, since rules vary by state.
-ZenBusiness can help with the paperwork and spare you hefty lawyer's fees.
+This resource can help you figure where - and how - to get started.

 #3: Set Up Your Workspace for You - and Your Baby!